Universal behavior of the Covid-19 tails: Inverse power-law distribution: Abstract

 \section{Abstract}

 Power-law distribution is one of the most important laws known in nature.
 Such a special universal behavior is known to occur in very few physical systems.
-In this work, we analyzed the mortality distribution of the Covid-19 pandemic tails for different countries and continents to discuss the possible universal behavior of the pandemic.
-Surprisingly, we found that the mortality distribution of Covid-19 follows inverse power-law decays.
+In this Letter, we analyzed the mortality distribution of the Covid-19 pandemic tails for different countries and continents to discuss the possible universal behavior of the pandemic.
+Surprisingly, we found that the mortality distribution of Covid-19 final i.e., the latest tails in 2023 follows inverse power-law decays.
 These universal behaviors for the pandemic are reported in the present work for the first time.
-Additionally, we showed that mortality tails also decay with time obeying to the inverse power law.
+Additionally, we showed that these mortality tails also decay with time obeying to the inverse power-law.

 \keywords{Covid-19, inverse power-law, universal behavior.}